LilianaKor/Liliana-QA-portfolio/README.md

 ## 💬 Questions?
 Feedback?

+🧩 What’s Great About This Report?
+It shows every action your test did — from login to UI assertion.

+Readable structure → anyone in your team can quickly understand the flow.

+Traceability → test is linked to the corresponding GitHub issue.

+Professional QA practice → good for showing at interviews or demo reviews.

+In this test, I verify that the “Environment Options” section is visible when configuring a Multi-configuration Jenkins project.
+The test includes full setup: clearing Jenkins data, logging in, and creating a new project.
+All steps are documented in Allure with severity, duration, links to user stories, and test hierarchy.
+The test passed and shows traceability to GitHub issue TC_04.007.01.

 ![Demo Allure Report Screenshot](https://your-image-link)

 <img width="961" alt="Screenshot 2025-06-22 at 11 08 23 PM" src="https://github.com/user-attachments/assets/bbf168f9-f789-447d-b161-30a877021d8b" />

+🧷 Test ID: TC_04.007.01
+Linked to a GitHub issue — perfect for traceability!
+🔗 This helps show that your test is tied to a specific user story.

+🧭 Test Flow Summary:
+Set Up — Everything the framework prepares before the test:

+_session_faker → Creates fake data session (e.g., user credentials)

+Clear Jenkins data → Clean Jenkins instance for a fresh test

+Configure WebDriver → Launch browser with options (e.g., Chrome headless)

+Login steps → Open login page, log in with credentials

+Navigate → Click on "New Item", go to Multi-configuration Project

+Test Body — Actual test logic:

+✅ Assert that the Environment section is visible in project configuration

+✅ Uses 3 sub-steps, likely: locate section → scroll into view → assert visible

+Tear Down — Clean up actions after test:
+Usually closes the browser, releases resources

 Feel free to contact me via [[LinkedIn](https://www.linkedin.com/in/liliana-k-988b7b238/)] or [[GitHub Issues](https://github.com/LilianaKor)] — I’m open to feedback and collaboration!